Ø Pointer: A pointer is a variable which contains an

 7. Delete last node of the list.

-8. Delete node from any specific position in the list.
+8. Delete node from any specific position in

 9. Searching element in list.